 The bottom line on hackers using our emotions against us is that they want us to make an emotional decision about acting "now" before we stop to think things through.

 And KnowBe4's Erich Kron says this should be your litmus test when you are going through your inbox:

 "If an email comes in and it triggers an emotional reaction—you should step back.
 That should be a red flag."

 A red flag that cybercriminals are targeting you in an attack.

-Learn much more on this topic by watching the SecureWorld web conference, Human Firewalls: Fact or Fiction? on demand.
+Learn much more on this topic by watching our on-demand web conference, Human Firewalls: Fact or Fiction?.
 Or join your cybersecurity peers at regional cybersecurity conferences in North America to build your network and share best practices.

 [RELATED: Learn more about SecureWorld]